Skip to Content

 Best Rock Hunting Beaches on Lake Michigan

-If you want to check out the best rockhounding tools, you can find them by clicking here (Amazon link).
+If you want to check out the best rockhounding tools, you can find them here (Amazon link).

 Is it Legal to Take Rocks from the Lake Michigan Shoreline?

-In other instances, if you are on private land, you are also prohibited from collecting rocks unless you have permission from the landowners.
+If you’re on private land, you are also prohibited from collecting rocks unless you have permission from the landowners.

 An annual limit is imposed on USDA-administered National Forests and National Recreation lands.
 In most cases, you can only take 10 lbs of specimens annually for personal use.
 When collecting rocks from state-owned or public trust lands, the usual annual limit is 25 lbs, at least for Michigan.